lmcad-unicamp/PI-HPC-Bench/README.md

 # PI-HPC-Bench

-Thi is The High Performance Computing Benchmark with Paramount Iteration.
+Thi is the High Performance Computing Benchmark with Paramount Iteration.